Zuehlke/getting-started-with-kubernetes/openshift/oc-ci.md

 If you build your own applications and images, you usually need to publish a new image on source code changes.
 Here's where OpenShift's BuildConfigs come into play: BuildConfigs hold configuration in order for the cluster to automatically generate new images for consumption in deployments.

+*Keep in mind that you will need to delete or replace resources from the other respective approach if you change from CLI to UI or vice-versa.*

 ## CLI

 - Create the app: